Skip to main content Skip to secondary navigation

 • Describe their plans for meaningfully integrating an iPad into their course, classroom activity, workshop, or research project.

-• Describe how they will determine if the iPad has an impact on achieving their course learning or research goals.
+• Describe how they will determine if the iPad has an impact on achieving their course, workshop, or research learning goals.

 Selection Process